Skip to main content

 Registration Information and Prerequisites

-We encourage students to complete 10B by the end of their second year at UCSD.
+We encourage students to complete 10B by Fall quarter of their second year at UCSD*.

 WCWP 10B is a 4-unit course, and can only be taken for a letter grade.
 Enrollment in WCWP 10B is open only to Warren College students who have already successfully completed WCWP 10A.
 As the PHIL/POLY series depends on completion of WCWP 10B, we recommend students complete WCWP 10B in a timely manner.